raspberrypilearning/find-the-bug/en/step_2.md

 ![Chalkboard backdrop in the Paint editor](images/chalkboard-text.png)

-We used the 'Marker' font in white, but you can choose.
+We used the 'Marker' font in white, but you can choose your favourite.

 **Tip:** Switch to the Select (arrow) tool to move your text around.
 Grab the corner of the text and drag it to change the size.